Habitat Stewardship Program (HSP) for Species at Risk

 - Monitoring marine mammal populations and protecting important habitats from disturbance along the Atlantic, Arctic, and Pacific coasts.

 Partnerships are the key to making stewardship a successful conservation tool in Canada.
 Federal and provincial governments encourage action by providing scientific information, technical assistance and economic incentives.
 Non-governmental organizations help private landowners and concerned citizens identify and implement effective stewardship activities.
-Many other partners are also involved, including resource users, fishers, Aboriginal organizations, educational institutions and community organizations.
+Many other partners are also involved, including fishers, Aboriginal organizations, educational institutions and community organizations.

 Program Goals and Expected Results

-Protecting habitat and contributing to the recovery of species at risk as well as preventing species from becoming a conservation concern are the HSP's main goals.
+Protecting habitat and contributing to the recovery of species at risk, as well as preventing other species from becoming a conservation concern, are the HSP's main goals.

 - Threats to species at risk and/or their habitat that are caused by human activities are stopped, removed and/or mitigated.

-In addition to the above objectives, the program aims to achieve a minimum of 1:1 leveraging on funds that it invests so that, for every $1 provided by the HSP, at least $1 is raised by project recipients.
-This leveraging can take the form of either financial or in-kind resources (volunteered labour, products or services).
-Partner funding and other support broaden the scope of projects, improve on-the-ground results, and strengthen the public and private collaboration that is essential to involving all Canadians in stewardship activities for species both at risk and not at risk.
+In addition to the above expected program results, the program requires a minimum of 1:1 leveraging on funds that it invests so that, for every $1 provided by the HSP, at least $1 is raised by project recipients.
+This leveraging can take in the form of either financial or in-kind resources (volunteered labour, products or services).
+Partner funding and other support broaden the scope of projects, improve on-the-ground results, and strengthen the public and private collaboration that is essential to involving all Canadians in stewardship activities for all species.

-The call for proposal submissions takes place in the fall.
+The annual call for proposals takes place in the fall.